OneCleverFox/Full-Stack-Bad-Bank-Application/README.md

 ## License

 The M.I.T.
-Frontend Application is open source and available under the [MIT License](LICENSE).
+Fullstack Application is open source and available under the [MIT License](LICENSE).
 You are welcome to use, modify, and distribute the code according to the terms of the license.

 ## Author